Access4all/adg/pages/examples/forms/non-interactive-content/README.md

 [Example](_examples/making-content-focusable)

 While this may be tempting, it is very bad style: only elements that provide some interaction (buttons, links, form controls, etc.) should be focusable.
-Otherwise keyboard only users may be confused, as they may think that (for example) a paragraph can be interacted with, although it can't.
+Otherwise keyboard only users may be confused, as they may think that (for example) a paragraph can be interacted with, although it cannot.

 Also, it is unfortunate that the descriptive text of a form control always is announced to screen readers **after** interacting with it (right after leaving it using `Tab`).